Cheatsheet - AWS CLI

 - Use

-for parsing in scripts. - Use
+--output textor--output jsoncombined with tools likejqfor parsing in scripts. - Use

-to extract specific values needed. - Check the exit code (
+--queryto extract specific values needed. - Check the exit code (

-in bash) after each command to detect errors (0 means success). - Use
+$?in bash) after each command to detect errors (0 means success). - Use

-in non-interactive scripts. - Leverage environment variables for credentials and region in automated environments (CI/CD, EC2 instance roles).
+--no-cli-pagerin non-interactive scripts. - Leverage environment variables for credentials and region in automated environments (CI/CD, EC2 instance roles).

 Getting Help